- Schedule FA in ITR How to Declare Foreign Assets in India

 The standard deduction is not available on the basis of no. of employers.
 The standard deduction on salary is the overall limit for a whole year rather than the no. of employers.

-- Bank statements of realted previous year.
+- Bank statements of relevant previous year.

 - Income statements from interest or fixed deposits.